 Let's quickly dive into the details:

-Making a trip to Spiti Valley in Winters?
-Few things to expect:
+Can I make a trip to Spiti Valley in Winters?

-1. Expect road closures for couple of days to few weeks to few months
+1. Expect road closures for a couple of days to few weeks to few months

 2. Expect driving on ice and snow on roads

-If you are riding or driving yourself then be careful of the ice and snow on roads that makes the road conditions too much prone to skid.
-You should have experience of riding or driving in snow as one hard brake can lead you either flying down he gorge or crashing the car in the mountain.
-Any help with vehicle with be very scarce to find as most mechanic shops are closed.
+If you are riding or driving yourself, then be careful of the ice and snow on roads that make the road conditions too much prone to skid.
+You should have experience of riding or driving in snow as one hard brake can lead you either flying down the gorge or crashing the car in the mountainside.
+Any help with the vehicle with be very scarce to find as most mechanic shops are closed.

 3. Expect basic stay and very basic food to eat along with other facilities

 Most of the hotels or guest houses will be shut down along with places to eat.
 Stays will be available in the form of homestays, where they provide basic food.
 Do not expect other facilities like mechanics, groceries, fruits, filter water bottles, etc.. to be available readily as well.

 You should be planning well and be prepared with anything and everything you might need in the winter adventure to Spiti Valley.
 Also, you should read about the tips on budget of Spiti trip.